 I also like the fact that it comes with a 1/4″ adapter, which conveniently plugs into my audio interface…

 People looking for an affordable headphone that will last them a long time

 People who want to enjoy their music, rather than be too critical of it

 Build.
 The HD 201’s are lightweight and feel a lot cheaper than the HD 202’s plastic.
-The 202 is built very different in that the headband basically adjusts from the ear-cups.
+The 202 is built very differently in that the headband basically adjusts from the ear-cups.
 It’s really one piece of plastic attached to 2 cups.
-To me they are more durable because there are less parts that can break.
+To me, they are more durable because there are fewer parts that can break.
 I could toss these around without an issue.
-The HD 201’s utilize a traditional build, but feel very cheap by contrast.
+The HD 201’s utilize a traditional build but feel very cheap by contrast.
 They are light, but in a way that makes you worry just how long they will last.

 Sound.
 The 201’s are ridiculously quiet, with almost zero bass impact.
-Yes they are pretty flat and neutral, but come across as boring and sleep inducing.
+Yes, they are pretty flat and neutral but come across as boring and sleep-inducing.
 I never looked forward to putting them on.
 The only reason I kept them for so long was to see if the sound would open up, and it never did.
-The 202’s by contrast sport a pretty huge sound for such an entry level set.
-They are a definite step up from ear buds, and are a joy to listen with.
-The bass does have a tendency to get boomy with certain tracks/recordings, but for the most part it’s pretty controlled and tight.
+The 202’s by contrast sport a pretty huge sound for such an entry-level set.
+They are a definite step up from earbuds and are a joy to listen to.
+The bass does have a tendency to get boomy with certain tracks/recordings, but for the most part, it’s pretty controlled and tight.

 Comfort.
 I found that the HD 202’s were more comfortable over long listening sessions.
 The 201’s are some of the most uncomfortable headphones I’ve ever worn.
 They needed a lot more frequent adjustment.